Spirit (2012 film)

 Spirit is a 2012 Indian Malayalam-language satirical black comedy film written and directed by Ranjith.
 The film primarily focuses on the increasing habits of alcoholism in Kerala.
 It was produced by Antony Perumbavoor under the company Aashirvad Cinemas.
-The film stars Mohanlal in the lead role, while Kaniha, Shankar Ramakrishnan, Nandhu, Kalpana, Madhu, Lena and Thilakan plays supporting roles.
+The film stars Mohanlal in the lead role, while Kaniha, Shankar Ramakrishnan, Nandu, Kalpana, Madhu, Lena and Thilakan plays supporting roles.
 The film features music composed by Shahabaz Aman.